eric-sims/reporter/README.md

 A CLI tool to capture daily summaries and generate weekly summaries, using a locally running Ollama LLM.
 Written in Golang.

 ## Features
-- `reporter add` save a summary for today or a specific date (from flag, stdin, or $EDITOR)
+- Save a summary for today or a specific date
-- `reporter summarize` aggregate a given week (or current week) and ask Ollama to summarize
+- Aggregate a given week (or current week) and ask a large language model to summarize
-- `reporter list` lists reports for a given day (default today)
+- List reports for a given day or week
 - `reporter help` for a usage instructions.
 - CLI logic handled by [CobraCLI](https://github.com/spf13/cobra)
 - [SQLite](https://github.com/glebarez/sqlite) storage interfaced with [GORM](https://github.com/go-gorm/gorm) (DB file: `~/.config/reporter/data.db`)
-- Configurable LLM models
+- Configurable LLM models for Ollama, ability to access OpenAI API

 ## Installation
 Installation is available through `go install`: